TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Results and Analysis

-\textbf{Detailed Result Analysis.} We summarize our detailed analysis of the influence of the symbolic extension. \textit{The heatmap results highlight that question difficulty varies across batches and models}.
-For example, a batch in the lower-left corner of the heatmap appears easier for the \textsc{Qwen} model, which achieves high accuracy, while the same batch presents an average difficulty for other models, indicated by a consistent green color.
+\textbf{Results and Detailed Analysis.} We summarize our detailed analysis of the influence of the sampling and symbolic extension. \textit{The heatmap results highlight that question difficulty varies across batches and models}.
+For example, a batch in the lower-left corner of the heatmap appears easier for the \textsc{Qwen2.5-7B-Instruct}, achieving high accuracy, while the same batch presents an average difficulty for other models, indicated by a consistent green color.
 This finding suggests that different models have distinct preferences or tendencies when handling certain question instances.
-Therefore, incorporating symbolic extensions enhances the stability of question instances, providing a more reliable assessment of model performance.
-Furthermore, the histogram shows a detailed distribution of the accuracy, which indicates that \textit{if the quantity of the generated question is small, we might evaluate model performance imprecisely.} For instance, while \textsc{GPT-4o-mini} performs well in most cases, it still struggles with certain batches.
-Conversely, although \textsc{GLM-4} underperforms in most cases, it achieves high accuracy in some batches.
-These observations underscore the value of symbolic extensions in ensuring a more balanced and thorough evaluation of models.
-Lastly, we examined comparative lines across different test sets.
-All models, except \textsc{GPT-4o-mini}, showed similar results between broad tests and sensitive tests in the ``airline" database, indicating that using 5 batches in earlier studies was generally sufficient to represent the performance across all batches.
-Additionally, the comparison between all databases and the ``airline" database revealed that the question templates in ``airline" are generally more complex, posing greater challenges for models to handle effectively.
+Therefore, incorporating sampling and symbolic extensions helps reduce evaluation instability by enlarging and diversifying the generated question pool.
+Furthermore, the histogram shows a detailed distribution of the accuracy, which indicates that \textit{if the quantity of the generated question is small, we might evaluate model performance imprecisely.} This underscores the value of sampling and symbolic extensions in ensuring a more balanced and thorough evaluation of models.
+Lastly, we compare the sampling results at the single-database and pooled-benchmark levels in a more systematic way.
+On the single \texttt{airline} database, 5-batch estimates still show noticeable variation, especially for closely matched models; when aggregated over all ten databases, the same sampling design yields more stable model rankings and only modest pooled-score uncertainty.
+Appendix~\S{II} reports the detailed stability statistics, and these results indicate that sampling and symbolic extension are most useful for supporting stable benchmark-level comparisons rather than replacing exact single-database estimates.

-\textbf{Conclusion.} We believe that these experimental results suggest that \textit{the sampling mechanism combined with symbolic extension will generate reliable benchmark results}.
-Notice that when the number of sampled database instances increases, it will lead to different symbolic extension executions in generating different questions.
-The alignment of the accuracy distribution illustrates the stable benchmark results when equipped with both our sampling mechanism and symbolic extensions.
-This further validates the significance of symbolic extensions in capturing diverse difficulty levels in model evaluations.